I'm Sandra Halling.

 That pattern repeated across the two decades that followed — across independent engagements and inside companies building structure in real time:

-I was brought in to build or fix a system, but what was really not working was the structure.
+I was brought in to build or fix a system.
+What was actually not working was the structure.

 Working across that many organizations under real operational pressure taught me what breaks first when structure has not been designed to hold.